genderkit/genderkit/_articles/breast-augmentation.md

 There is a significant risk of complications that require additional surgeries.
 One study has reported that 30% of patients need a revision within six years and 7% require another revision within a year after that {% cite forster2013reoperation %}.
 Some surgeons may recommend that implants are replaced every 10-15 years for safety even if complications have not occurred {% cite davies:2007 %}.

+You can read more about breast augmentation on the [NHS Choices website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/breast-enlargement.aspx).

+### Costs and funding

 It is possible to apply for funding for augmentation through exceptional funding processes within the NHS, but breast augmentation is not normally funded by the NHS, regardless of whether a diagnosis of gender dysphoria has been given.

 In the event that you believe you have a special reason why an exception to the funding rules work should be made in your case, the following documents give information about to apply for this: